-For the past three years, I have been wanting to visit Yosemite National Park to photograph the natural fire-falls.
+For the past three years, I have been wanting to visit Yosemite National Park to photograph the natural fire-fall.
 No these aren't lava spewing, heat dispensing falls of fire like the ones in the LOTR movies.
-Rather for a few days in February, the sun's angle is such, that it lights up 'Horsetail Falls' in Yosemite National Park as if they were on fire.
+Rather for a few days in February, the sun's angle is such, that it lights up 'Horsetail Fall' in Yosemite National Park as if it were on fire.
 It really is a spectacular sight and one that I have been fortunate to photograph last year as well as this year.

-These falls were made famous by Galen Rowell through his photograph 'Last light on Horsetail Falls'.
+This fall was made famous by Galen Rowell through his photograph 'Last light on Horsetail Fall'.
 Since then throngs of photographers descend upon Yosemite during the month of February, to capture this natural wonder.
 This event happens twice a year - in October and in February.
-During October, the falls are dry and hence one cannot see the event.
-Even in February, a few conditions have to be met before one can see this beautiful phenomenon - there should be sufficient snow melt for the falls to flow and the sun should not be obstructed by clouds around sunset (when this phenomenon takes place).
+During October, the fall is dry and hence one cannot see the event.
+Even in February, a few conditions have to be met before one can see this beautiful phenomenon - there should be sufficient snow melt for the fall to flow and the sun should not be obstructed by clouds around sunset (when this phenomenon takes place).
 During this window in February, as the evening sets in and the sun goes down, the light falling on El Capitan assumes a rich golden color.
-As the sun nears the horizon, the light falling on either side of the falls, gets narrower and narrower, until the light is focused just on the falls, giving the impression that the falls are on fire.
+As the sun nears the horizon, the light falling on either side of the fall, gets narrower and narrower, until the light is focused just on the fall, giving the impression that the fall is on fire.
 It was thus with the intent of photographing this elusive event, that my friend Mike and I drove from Los Angeles to Yosemite on a cold Saturday morning.

 One thing is for sure - Mike and I will be back next year to capture this event.
 I for one, just want to be in the presence of this indescribable beauty.